argodev/studies/ot_survey/OT_Class_07_Manuscript.md

 > “I am poured out like water, and all my bones are out of joint.
 My heart has turned to wax; it has melted away within me.
 15 My strength is dried up like a potsherd, and my tongue sticks to the roof of my mouth; you lay me in the dust of death…they have pierced my hands and my feet” (Ps.
 22:14-16).

 Jesus, in his birth, life, ministry, death, and resurrection, redoes redemption history.
 He does it all over again.
-Who is that paradigmatic righteous man in Psalm 1?
+Who is that righteous man in Psalm 1?
 It can only be Christ, or at least, Christ fulfills it, just like he fulfilled the law by keeping the law in its entirety.
 He is the ideal of righteousness in every way throughout the Psalms and throughout the Bible.
 And so in the Psalms he is both the Davidic, messianic figure taking dominion over the earth.
 But he is also the perfect people of God; he is God’s son Israel.
 In the psalms, we get him as both king and servant.

 And this should be a tremendous source of comfort!
 He was tempted in every way just as we are, yet was without sin.
 So we can put our trust in him.
 Listen to Drew again: